By Jennifer Reyes Lay, Executive Director of AEHT

 The initial focus for the Sisters of the Holy Family on human trafficking started in 2007 after a regional LCWR meeting that included a presentation on human trafficking.
 Sisters attending that meeting went back to the congregation and requested it be added as a focus of their work.
 Sr. Caritas Foster, SHF now the current Congregational President of the Sisters of the Holy Family, led the initial educational process with sisters and associates, who later voted unanimously to make it a priority issue for the congregation.
 Their subsequent work has focused on three main approaches: education and awareness, networking with organizations serving survivors, and advocacy.
 They have collaborated with local coalitions in the Bay Area including law enforcement, government, faith agencies, and social services for over a decade, raising awareness and supporting survivors.
 In 2012 they were the first group to receive the FBI Director’s Award for their anti-trafficking work, having been recommended by the San Francisco FBI Office.

 Given their commitment to anti-trafficking work, the Sisters of the Holy Family were early members and participants in Alliance to End Human Trafficking when it was just beginning to form back in 2015.
-Sr. Caritas served on a USCSAHT working group and has collaborated with members of the USCSAHT board including Sr. Jean Schafer, SDS who was recently awarded the Sr. Margaret Nacke Bakhita Award.
-Sr. Caritas supported Sr. Jean in helping to review and edit the monthly Stop Trafficking Newsletters for a number of years before it was brought under the umbrella of USCSAHT.
+Sr. Caritas served on a AEHT working group and has collaborated with members of The Alliance board including Sr. Jean Schafer, SDS who was recently awarded the Sr. Margaret Nacke Bakhita Award.
+Sr. Caritas supported Sr. Jean in helping to review and edit the monthly Stop Trafficking Newsletters for a number of years before it was brought under the umbrella of AEHT.

 Recognizing the reality that the congregation hadn’t received any new vocations in over 25 years, the Sisters of the Holy Family chose not to merge with another community and have embraced their congregation coming to its historical completion.
 Currently, there are 45 sisters who remain, with most of them in retirement.
 However, the mission and charism of the congregation remain strong with sisters offering support through prayer and through their financial resources.
 While there are not many sisters active in anti-trafficking work today, the congregation does still have a strong donor base that allows it to give out local grants to anti-trafficking and survivor organizations.